Ada Ballin: Career

 Ballin's first publication was A Hebrew Grammar with Exercises Selected from the Bible (1881), written conjointly with her younger brother, Francis Louis Ballin.
 A review in the journal Hebraica praised the book as "a model of beauty so far as execution and arrangement go," but voiced doubts that "the ordinary student will be able to do satisfactory work with this grammar," since "the principles are stated in a confusing and disconnected manner."

 In November 1883, she published an article on children's clothing in the journal Health.
 At the recommendation of William Henry Corfield, Ballin was invited to deliver a lecture on the subject at the International Health Exhibition, which was presented before a crowded audience on 14 July 1884.
 The National Health Society afterward appointed Ballin to be one of their regular lecturers.
 She contributed a series of articles on "Healthy Dress" for the newspaper Queen, which afterward formed the bulk of the volume The Science of Dress in Theory and Practice, published by Sampson Low, Marston, Searle, & Rivington at the end of 1885.

 Ballin took over from Anna Kingsford as editor of the health and beauty section of the Lady's Pictorial magazine in July 1887.
 That December, she brought out the first volume of the monthly illustrated journal Baby: The Mothers' Magazine, which took a scientific approach to child rearing.
 Throughout the 1890s she also wrote and edited a series of pamphlets in the Mothers' Guide series, including How to Feed our Little Ones (1895), Bathing, Exercise and Rest (1896), Early Education (1897), and Children's Ailments (1898).
 Her work was part of an expanding market for child-care manuals which emphasized the potential dangers facing children, the ignorance of parents, and their need for parenting advice and instructions.
-Although the major readership of such manuals were women, Ballin's audience included fathers as well, as revealed by her changing the term "Mother's Parliament" to "Parents' Parliament" in her magazine.
+Although the principal readers of such manuals were women, Ballin's audience included fathers as well, as revealed by her changing the term "Mother's Parliament" to "Parents' Parliament" in her magazine.
 The regular and special contributors to Baby were often described as experts in their fields, and Ballin herself emphasized her position as "Lecturer to the National Health Society".
 In its articles Baby presented itself as a source of scientific expertise and authority, but through its letters section and Ballin's responses to letters, some readers challenged the medicalization of motherhood.